I follow a user-centric design approach, by keeping your business goals and objectives in alignment with the needs and expectations of your users.

 4) Validate: Testing

 At this stage it is important not to assume that what you are creating is in fact going to work to get you to the end goal.
-I advise on testing the conceptual design using internal focus groups, user centred testing groups, client user focus groups, user task scenarios, videos of usability testing, surveys and development testing.
+I advise on testing the conceptual design or any proposed solution, using internal focus groups, usability testing of concepts, user interviews, day in the life diaries, user focus groups, user task scenarios, surveys, and remote video workshops.

 4.1) Repeat stages 3 and possibly 2 depending on feedback from testing/validation